-

 Art and Life in Novel Writing

-A classic archive.
+Classic and valuable archive.
 Misc pearls of utility plus takeaways on craft learned from books utilized in the AAC novel writing program including "Write Away" by Elizabeth George and "The Art of Fiction" by Gardner.
 Also, evil authors abound!

 The Perfect Query Letter